michaelsevilla/malacology-popper/paper/paper.md

 # Malacology Implementation
 \label{implementation}

-To enable the re-use of Ceph subsystems, Malacology relies heavily on interface classes for introducing new functionality into the MDSs and OSDs.
+To enable the programmability of Ceph subsystems, Malacology relies heavily on interface classes for introducing new functionality into the MDSs and OSDs.
 Malacology introduces 3 components to manage object/metadata interfaces: